Netflix/karyon/README.md

     ...
 ```

-Using conditional loading the Karyon will auto-install a module that will bridge Karyon's health check with Eureka's V2 health check
+Using to conditional loading the Karyon will auto-install a module that will bridge Karyon's health check with Eureka's V2 health check.

+TODO: manually mark instance as UP

 ----------
 Jersey Integration